-In their exploration for other deposits, the St. Joseph Lead Company has drilled several other magnetic anomalies.
-Results of their drilling at Bourbon indicate a very fine-grained ore not over 40 percent iron.
+In the exploration for iron deposits, the St. Joseph Lead Company has drilled several additional magnetic anomalies in the state.
 Two areas about a mile apart were drilled on the Kratz Spring anomaly, about 4 miles north of Sullivan.
-It is reported that one area consists of 45 percent iron and has a considerable quantity of basic dikes associated with the mineralization.
-The other area consists essentially of hematite probably formed by weathering and oxidation of magnetite.
+It is reported that one area consists of 45 percent iron and has a considerable number of basic dikes associated with the mineralization.
+The other area consists essentially of hematite which was probably formed by weathering and oxidation of magnetite.
 Both ore bodies are tabular with moderate dips.

-A magnetic anomaly near Orla, about 14 miles south of Lebanon, Laclede County, was drilled by the St. Joseph Lead Company where the basement was encountered at a depth of 1,817 feet.
-The rock is reported to be a gray green to dark green gabbro cut by minor granitic veins.
-There is considerable biotite and chlorite, and minor disseminated magnetite.
+A magnetic anomaly near Orla, about 14 miles south of Lebanon, Laclede County, was drilled by the St. Joseph Lead Company, and the basement was encountered at a depth of 1,817 feet.
+The rock is reported to be a gray green to dark green gabbro cut by minor granitic veins and to contain a considerable amount of biotite and chlorite, and minor disseminated magnetite.

 The Avon anomaly, Ste.
 Genevieve County, was drilled by the St. Joseph Lead Company to a depth of 1,094 feet.
-Precambrian was encountered at a depth of 674 feet where a dark gabbroic and granitic material (probably diorite or granodiorite) was encountered that contains disseminated magnetite.
+Precambrian rock was encountered at a depth of 674 feet where a dark gabbroic and granitic material (probably diorite or granodiorite) was encountered that contains disseminated magnetite.

-The St. Joseph Lead Company drilled the magnetic anomaly near St. Francisville, Clark County, where they encountered the top of the Precambrian at 2,931 feet.
+The St. Joseph Lead Company drilled the magnetic anomaly near St. Francisville, Clark County, where the top of the Precambrian was encountered at 2,931 feet.
 The rock ranges from a fine to extremely coarse-grained diorite with an appreciable quantity of amphiboles and disseminated magnetite.

-Near Boss, in extreme eastern Dent County, the American Zinc, Lead and Smelting Company and the Granite City Steel Company have jointly drilled a number of holes into the Precambrian.
-They have reported that in three holes over 100 feet of ore grade copper ore has been encountered.
+Near Boss, in extreme eastern Dent County, the American Zinc, Lead and Smelting Company has drilled twelve exploratory holes, three of which indicate 100 feet of ore grade copper.
+All the holes have indications of iron mineralization.
+The top of the Precambrian was encountered from depths of 800 to 1,300 feet.